 Capital is highly opportunistic.
 While almost every community claims to be "start-up capital starved", the question is two fold: Is there a capital shortage of lack investment opportunities worthy of external capital?
 Recent changes at the federal and state level, including the JOBS (Jumpstart Our Business Startups) Act, along with crowdfunding platforms have eased restrictions on capital formation, making it easier to address this issue. ae sheds light on how companies are raising capital in spite of a tough lending environment and why the development of a local source is helpful with attracting entrepreneurs.

 Community engagement is an essential component for successAndrade

 Andrade brings a value and results-oriented mindset to his various professional endeavors.
-His accomplishments include positioning Charleston as a premier destination for tech companies by growing the Digital Corridor from 18 to 400+ companies since 2001, launching a year-round CODEcamp initiative, developing two business incubators in Charleston and a third in Beaufort, and developing practical and effective software products for use by other communities and business development agencies including the State of South Carolina.
+His accomplishments include positioning Charleston as a premier destination for tech companies by growing the Digital Corridor from 18 companies in 2001 to almost 700 companies today, launching a year-round CDCu education initiative, developing five tech-focused business incubators in Charleston and one in Beaufort, and developing practical and effective software products for use by other communities and business development agencies.

 Today, workspaces must inspire and stimulate creativityAndrade